 Work/life balance is the holy grail for most people.
 But once you become a parent, it can feel elusive.
 At the time of writing this article, it is International Women’s Day 2023.
-In this article, we look at, dissect, and answer the question “can women have it all?” with another, more important question.
+In this article, we look at, dissect, and answer the question “Can women have it all?” with another, more important question.

-The first two titles are ‘why women still can’t have it all’ and ‘executive women and the myth of having it all’.
+The first two titles are ‘Why Women Still Can’t Have It All’ and ‘Executive Women and the Myth of Having It All‘.
 [Deep intake of breath.]
 After two scrolls, I found what I was looking for; “Why are we still asking if women can have it all?”.
 Now that’s more like it.

 Researching the theme of this article, I was torn between feelings of outrage and natural curiosity.
-The outrage that in today’s society we are still asking “can women have it all?” as if women are somehow expecting too much to have children and a career.
+The outrage that in today’s society we are still asking “Can women have it all?” as if women are somehow expecting too much to have children and a career.
 How very dare we.
 And curiosity that, as a professional woman and mother, I too am seeking wisdom and advice about how to find this perfect balance between work and home life (spoiler alert; this word ‘perfect’ is where we’re going wrong!)

 During my research, I learnt three important things: